voxpupuli/puppet-consul/REFERENCE.md

 ##### <a name="-consul--download_url"></a>`download_url`

-Data type: `Optional[Stdlib::HTTPUrl]`
+Data type: `Optional[Stdlib::Filesource]`

-Fully qualified url to the location of the archive file containing the consul binary.
+Fully qualified url, puppet uri or absolute path to the location of the archive file containing the consul binary.

 Default value: `undef`